msteiger/jxmapviewer2/README.md

  * Extract user interaction from the viewer
  * Make CompoundPainter use Lists instead of Arrays
  * Find out what the "Java One" hack is and replace it with proper implementation
+ * Improved zooming in - images of coarser resolution are used until new images are loaded

 #### What we plan to do ..